MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi/nf-dxgi-idxgiadapter-checkinterfacesupport.md

 Type: <b><a href="/openspecs/windows_protocols/ms-oaut/6e7d7108-c213-40bc-8294-ac13fe68fd50">REFGUID</a></b>

 The GUID of the interface of the device version for which support is being checked.
-For example, __uuidof(ID3D10Device).
+This should usually be __uuidof(IDXGIDevice), which returns the version number of the Direct3D 9 UMD (user mode driver) binary.
+Since WDDM 2.3, all driver components within a driver package (D3D9, D3D11, and D3D12) have been required to share a single version number, so this is a good way to query the driver version regardless of which API is being used.

 ### -param pUMDVersion [out]